Grow Thyself

 Parliamentary

-- Recalled to London, Monck was reprimanded by a Parliamentary committee, although they privately recognized the desperate circumstances which made it necessary (they planned on killing him).
+- Recalled to London, Monck was reprimanded by a Parliamentary committee, although they privately recognized the desperate circumstances which made it necessary (his enemies planned on killing him).

 - Although some mistrusted Monck as a former Royalist, Oliver Cromwell gave him command of a regiment in the 1650 to 1651 Anglo-Scottish War, which fought at Dunbar, then stormed Dundee, an action in which 800 civilians were allegedly killed.